 Puppies chew to explore their world as well as to relieve the pain and irritation of teething.
 What many dog owners don’t seem to realize is that while puppies sooner or later get beyond the stage where they feel compelled to put their teeth on everything they see, mature dogs also need to chew to exercise their jaws, massage their gums, clean their teeth, and to relieve stress and boredom.
 It comes as an unpleasant surprise to many owners that chewing doesn’t end at the age of six months when all of the dog’s adult teeth are grown in.

-Neither tens of thousand years of domestication nor a recent switch to processed foods have extinguished the adult dog’s need and desire to chew.
+Neither tens of thousands years of domestication nor a recent switch to processed foods have extinguished the adult dog’s need and desire to chew.
 Many dogs continue a significant amount of vigorous adolescent chewing until the age of 18 to 24 months as those teeth continue to mature, and then still chew, but with somewhat less intensity, as they age.

 Chewing is as basic a behavior to a puppy as a human baby sucking on a pacifier.
 Humans, as they grow, transition to sucking on thumbs, then lollipops, straws, sports bottles, and perhaps cigarettes.
 Dogs, like us, can learn to transition to appropriate objects for mature oral attention, but they never completely outgrow the need to gnaw.
 Given the opportunity, mature dogs will chew for as long as they live and have teeth to chew with.